operator-framework/enhancements/enhancements/automatic-resource-pruning.md

 - Add a library to [operator-lib](https://github.com/operator-framework/operator-lib) that houses this functionality with a user-friendly API.
-- Add a happy path for what we determine to be common use cases, such as removing `Pods` in a finished state if they are older than a set age.
+- Add a happy path for what we determine to be common use cases, such as removing operator-owned `Pods` that are both in a finished state and older than a certain age.
 - Provide an easy way for operator authors to plug in custom logic for their custom resource types and use cases.

 ### Non-Goals